What has a longer attention span?

 Don't let their expressions fool you.
 The fact is, goldfish have longer attention spans than us homo sapiens.

 Is this necessarily a bad thing?
-What can you do to quickly capture the attention of a user on social media?
+What can you do to quickly capture the attention of a user online?

 We'll take a look at these in today's post, so, to quote Max Goof, "let's do it to it!"

 Is social media causing us to lose our minds?

 Not only do we have shorter attention spans, but also we "appear to be more cynical about what [we're] reading", says Carol Bodensteiner.

 A recent Pew Internet study suggests that there are benefits to being in an "always on" world.
 Need proof of this "always on" phenomenon?
 Check out the quote below!